AR10Dev/WSA/README.md

 - [WSAGAScript](https://github.com/ADeltaX/WSAGAScript): The first GApps integration script for WSA
 - [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): `Deprecated` Integrate Magisk root and Google Apps into WSA
 - [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal): Integrate Magisk root and Google Apps into WSA
+- [MagiskOnWSA](https://github.com/PeterNjeim/MagiskOnWSA): This is a fork from it

+_The repository is provided as a utility._

+_Android is a trademark of Google LLC.
+Windows is a trademark of Microsoft LLC._